tobiasweinert/tobiasweinert.github.io/README.md

 ## Usage
 To rotate the carousel and change the visible slide the user can pick one of three methods:
-- Drag, rotate and drop the carousel
+- Drag, rotate and drop the carousel with the mouse
 - Use the arrow keys (left/right)
 - Use the scroll wheel (up/down)